SFEley/candygram/README.markdown

 * Workers can adaptively spawn more workers or die off as the job queue becomes backlogged or empties.
 (TODO)
 * The job queue is a capped collection; because jobs are never deleted, recent history can be analyzed and failure states reported.

+== Limitations

+The serialization employed here is vaguely similar to that employed to YAML.to_yaml, but simpler.
+You can pass most objects as parameters, but the following will not work:

+* You cannot pass blocks or procs to delayed methods.
+There's just no robust way to capture and serialize the things.
+* Objects with singleton methods or module extensions outside their class will lose them.
+* Object classes must accept the `.new` method without any parameters.
+Any initialization magic that depends on arguments passed in will be confused.
+* In general, objects that maintain state in any way cleverer than their instance variables will get unclever, and probably unpredictable.
+* Circular object graphs will probably cause explosions.

 == Copyright